-- Inhalation and ingestion of the toxins causes inflammation of their gut and respiratory system, as well as, leads to the kidneys and liver damage.
+- Inhalation and ingestion of the toxins cause inflammation of their gut and respiratory system, as well as, lead to kidney and liver damage.

 - This trauma causes harm to the developing embryos and reduces reproductive success.

-- Change in climate also influences the population of puffins.
+- Climate change also influences the population of puffins.

-- Climate change contributes to an increase in surface temperature of the sea that affects on the availability of main food items for the puffins, especially for the chicks.
+- Climate change contributes to an increase in the surface temperature of the sea that affects the availability of main food items for the puffins, especially for the chicks.

 Predators and parasites

-- Predators of the puffins (gulls, hawks, eagles, skuas, fox, cats, dogs, etc) make less contribution in their population declining.
+- Predators of the puffins (gulls, hawks, eagles, skuas, fox, cats, dogs, etc) make less contribution in their population decline.